 All about fishing in the Bay State

 The state of Massachusetts has so many lakes and ponds to choose from.
 Far too many for us to cover here so we are listing the major waters and providing information about MA lake location as well as the major species in each lake.
 Here, you can fish for largemouth bass, smallmouth bass, channel catfish, white catfish, black crappie, white crappie, walleye, rainbow trout, brook trout, brown trout, lake trout, bluegill, white perch, yellow perch, Atlantic salmon, chain pickerel, northern pike and tiger muskie in local lakes, rivers, ponds and/or streams.
+In winter, ice fishing is popular on many lakes across the state.

 Major Massachusetts Lakes